Iterative, Small-Signal L2 Stability Analysis of Nonlinear Constrained Systems: Efficient Algorithms

 Note that $b_1,b_2>0$ are needed in Theorems\;\ref{thm:hj} and \ref{thm:barrier}.
 However, the feasible initializations we provided for them don't guarantee that.
 Moreover, the smallest value for the system gain and largest $\hat{u}$ are sought.
+Algorithm\;\ref{alg:strategy} begins the initializations and seeks to verify the criteria of inequalities\;\ref{eq:SDPhj} and \ref{eq:SDPbarrier}.
+If Algorithm\;\ref{alg:strategy} terminates, it has found \ac{CPA} storage and robust barrier functions establishing a bound, $\gamma$, on the $\mathcal{L}_2$-gain of system \eqref{eq:ContAffineSystem} over a finite region, $\mathcal{A}$, and a bound on the magnitude of inputs, $\hat{u}$, that ensures trajectories starting in $\mathcal{A}$ remain in $\mathcal{A}$.